 It can be used with any size snowboard boots.
 If you're using snow boots like Sorel, you can just lower the position of the clasp by one hole (it can be easily replaced with a nut and bolt), and you can also use regular winter shoes

-In addition, there is another advantage:
+In addition, there's this advantage:

 I'm glad I didn't give up